K-State's Conflict of Interest and Conflict of Time Commitment Policy

 Faculty members are encouraged to accept outside consulting assignments that support professional growth, as long as the assignments do not interfere with the effective discharge of university responsibilities.

-Kansas Board of Regents (KBOR) Commitment of Time, Conflict of Interest, Consulting
+Kansas Board of Regents (KBOR) Commitment of Time, Conflict of Interest, Consulting and Other Employment

 The purposes of this policy are to: (i) educate about situations that generate conflicts; (ii) provide means for faculty and unclassified staff and the university to manage real or apparent conflicts; (iii) promote the best interests of students and others whose work depends on faculty direction; and (iv) describe situations that are prohibited.

-K-State's policy on Employment of Relatives
+K-State's Policy on the Employment of Relatives and Nepotism

 If a person is in a position which requires an evaluation on a personnel decision such as those concerning appointment, retention, promotion, tenure, or salary of a close relative, such condition shall be deemed a conflict of interest.